polymorphic/tesla-model-y-checklist/README.md

 - [ ] Open and close the glovebox
 - [ ] Open and close windows using one click open close and manually open and close. (make sure there are no noises and they stay up when you close, and when they go down they do all the way down for front two windows.
 The rear two windows don't go down all the way.
 - [ ] Verify backup camera
-- [ ] Test the sound system and confirm that all speaker work and there are no unexpected clicks/etc.
+- [ ] Play a famliar track through the sound system and confirm that all speakers work and there are no unexpected clicks, etc.
 - [ ] Fold mirrors
 - [ ] Check all interior lights
 - [ ] Check windshield all around